 Prime Instant Video is available for PC and Mac, the Kindle Fire HD, iPad, Xbox One, PS4, internet-enabled TVs and Blu-ray players, Sony's Home Cinema system, Sony's Network Media Player and myriad other minor devices that will go unmentioned.

 Video streaming service Hulu offers big-name titles like The Simpsons, Saturday Night Live, and South Park alongside a huge number of titles from NBC, FOX and Comedy Central.
-It's also the only streaming service app on the Nintendo Switch aside from the newly-included Youtube app.
+It's also the only streaming service app on the Nintendo Switch.

 Hulu comes in two flavors: the standard on-demand streaming service you've always known and loved, and the new Hulu with Live TV -to learn more you can read our full Hulu review here.

-The former works well and is well worth its cost of entry – especially since Hulu's price cut brought the monthly subscription to only $5.99.
+The former works well and is well worth its cost of entry – especially since Hulu's price cut brought the monthly subscription to only $5.99 (you can also combine it with Disney Plus and ESPN Plus for $12.99 per month).
 Sure, it'll air with a few advertisements, but it's nothing you're not used to coming from traditional cable.
-On the homepage you'll find highlighted shows based on your past visits to the site as well as curated content from Hulu HQ.
-This includes game trailers, new movie trailers, popular clips from last week's new episodes as well as a few themed playlists.
-You can sign up for a free trial on its website.
+On the homepage you'll find highlighted shows based on your past visits to the site.
+It's got a pretty great anime section, too.

 The other option on the table is Hulu with Live TV, a cable alternative that will run you around $40 a month – which is, unfortunately, limited to the US.
 The service lives up to its name by offering you a bevy of live TV channels and 50 hours cloud DVR service and two simultaneous screens.
 This is a bit less than the next contender on our list – YouTube TV – which offers more screens and unlimited DVR space.